Galerkin Scheme Using Biorthogonal Wavelets on Intervals for Elliptic Interface Problems: Introduction and Motivations

-To solve \eqref{model} or \eqref{model0}, one way is to use the body-fitted FEM with its mesh generated depending on the shape of the interface and the boundary of the domain \cite{CWW17,CZ98}.
+As mentioned earlier, wavelet methods are closely related to FEMs.
+Under the widely adopted assumption $u_{\pm}\in H^2(\Omega_{\pm})$ for FEMs, much of the literature on FEMs aims to develop second-order schemes to restore the optimal first-order convergence in the $H^1(\Omega)$-norm by modifying FEM elements near the interface.
+One way is to use the body-fitted FEM with its mesh generated depending on the shape of the interface and the boundary of the domain \cite{CWW17,CZ98}.
 This can be challenging especially when the interface has a complicated geometry, and more so for time-dependent problems \cite{ABGL23, ZCBB22}.
 There is also a large class of FEMs that do not necessitate a mesh generation that conforms to the interface, which is called unfitted FEMs.
-Some methods that fall into this category are the immersed FEM (IFEM) \cite{ABGL23, GLL08, GL19, JWCL22, LLW03, LLZ15}, the CutFEM \cite{BCHLM15, HH02}, the extended FEM (XFEM) \cite{BBK17,KBB16,VSC06,ZB20,ZCBB22}, and the unfitted high-order or $hp$ method \cite{bcde21, BE18,CL23,CLX21,M12}.
+Some methods that fall into this category are the immersed FEM (IFEM) \cite{ABGL23, GLL08, GL19, JWCL22, LLW03, LLZ15}, the CutFEM \cite{BCHLM15, HH02}, the extended FEM (XFEM) \cite{BBK17,KBB16,VSC06,ZB20,ZCBB22}, and the unfitted high-order $hp$ method \cite{bcde21, BE18,CL23,CLX21,M12}.
+There are far fewer studies on high-order methods, and they typically require a stronger smoothness assumption on each subdomain.
 After fixing a mesh that is independent of the interface, the IFEM proceeds by modifying shape functions of interface elements \cite{GL19}.
 As a recent development in the IFEM, a high-order method that addresses nonhomogeneous (first and second) jump conditions and achieves optimal convergence was studied in \cite{ABGL23}.
 Instead of modifying the shape functions near the interface, one can still choose to use the standard FEM shape functions, but employ the Nitsche's penalty along the interface \cite{GL19}.
 This is a key idea of the CutFEM, which was first studied by \cite{HH02} and then reviewed in \cite{BCHLM15}.
 A related method using penalties is the discontinuous Galerkin method for elliptic interface problems \cite{BE18,CYZ11,M12}.
 The XFEM incorporates special basis functions near the interface in the approximation space to recover the optimal convergence rate \cite{BBK17,KBB16,ZB20,ZCBB22}.
-The shape functions in XFEM are all continuous, which is why this method is deemed to be conforming.
-Also, unlike other FEM-based methods using discontinuous/nonconforming elements near the interface $\Gamma$, no penalties are used by XFEM.
+The shape functions in the XFEM are all continuous, and thus the method is conforming.
+Also, unlike other FEMs that use discontinuous/nonconforming elements near the interface $\Gamma$, no penalties are used by the XFEM.
 The downside is that it may lead to ill-conditioning of the linear system.
 However, there are further studies that deal with the stabilization for such a method so that the conditioning behaves like the standard FEM \cite{BBK17,KBB16,ZB20}.
 Some studies that assume variable piecewise coefficients $a$ are \cite{BBK17,CWW17,GLL08,JWCL22,KBB16,M12}, whereas the other previously mentioned studies assume piecewise constant coefficients $a$.